Person #1: I am a pianist.

 End of Teaser

-John Fuller: So, how do you define yourself?
-On today’s Focus on the Family, our guest is Jackie Hill Perry, and she’ll share how she used to view herself and what her new identity is.
+John Fuller: Well, how do you define yourself?
+On today’s Best of 2020 episode of Focus on the Family, our guest is Jackie Hill Perry and she’ll share how she used to view herself and how she eventually accepted her true identity in Christ.
 Your host is Focus president and author Jim Daly, and I’m John Fuller.

 Jim Daly: John, it’s so true.
 One of the great struggles all of us share from time to time – and being human – is wondering who we really are.
 I mean, that is a fair question.
 Certainly, as Christians, we know that we’re made in God’s image and saved by Jesus, but there’s still a temptation to find our identity in other things that seem to matter more – our relationships, our past, our job title – that is a particularly male thing – and, uh, maybe where we’re from – the South, the North, California.
 That comes with a whole bunch of identity things.